The best parts about a career in psychology

 Psychologist Tric Gibson on how it is possible to have a long career in psychology:

-Things to consider before studying psychology
+Things to consider before choosing a career in psychology

 Psychology is a field where professionalism is of utmost importance.
 Psychologists need to participate in ethical conduct, which includes all forms of communication with clients.
 Skills that are essential in the practice of psychology include strong listening and communication skills, personal integrity, empathy and self-awareness.

-During the course of practice, a psychologist is expected to encounter clients who have a range of comorbidities and may require an interdisciplinary approach.
+Psychologists expect to encounter clients who have a range of comorbidities and may require an interdisciplinary approach.
 This can mean liaising with a range of other health professionals.
 Psychologist Rebecca Ray also discusses how to treat clients with trauma without becoming traumatised yourself.

 It can be challenging to stay composed in session with clients, and the practice of mindfulness can assist with this according to clinical psychologist Samantha Clarke.
 Another clinical psychologist Dr Tara Hickey has also incorporated mindfulness into her practice with clients, as well as for her own wellbeing.